goldfirere/singletons/README.md

 Note that a singletonized class needs to use `default` signatures, because type-checking the default body requires that the default associated type family instance was used in the promoted class.
-The extra equality constraint on the default signature asserts this fact to the type-checker.
+The extra equality constraint on the default signature asserts this fact to the type checker.

 Instances work roughly similarly.